 I spoke to the NHS Counter Fraud Authority, who implied that they only investigated fraud against the NHS, not fraud committed by the NHS, then cut me off when I challenged this.

 In December 2020, Iain Stewart MP, the MP for Milton Keynes South, wrote to the Housing Communities and Local Government department, seeking their response to our allegations regarding the DVLA.
-However, they have not responded to him at the time of writing.

 Milton Keynes University Hospital last revised their car parking policy in September 2012.
 They do not publish this policy - we obtained our copy through a Freedom of Information (FoI) request, which has still not been added to their disclosure log page as of December 2020.